This week's guest tutorial is by Miami-based fashion illustrator Sandra Lucia.

 Lastly, I finalize my favorite part of the model, the face.
 I start with the eyes, using Copic Holiday Blue BG05 for the iris and Copic Multiliner size 0.1, the finest point, for the pupils and the outline of the iris.
 I softly sketch the nose and eyelids with a mechanical pencil.

 For hair, I always start with a shape combining the colors Champagne E71S + Light Walnut E57, then continue to make a couple of strands with Light Walnut E57.
-I use two strokes of Flesh Pink E95 + Barley Beige E11 for the top of the lips.
+I use two strokes of Tea Orange E95 + Barley Beige E11 for the top of the lips.

 For finishing details, I use a Copic Multiliner.
 Make sure you don’t outline everything -- only key areas, for better definition of the illustration.